PrintersForAnts/MetalBoop/README.md

   * Max chamber temperature: 100 C (when using OPB666N).

 > [!NOTE]
-> Input shaper improvement charts are available [here](./results).
+> Input shaper improvement charts from beta testers are available [here](./results).

 ## 2. Features
 - Higher rigidity due to use of metals instead of plastic.
-- Printed boop reduces Y travel by ~ 14mm, Metalboop by **only** 8mm.
+- Plastic Boop reduces Y travel by ~ 14mm, MetalBoop by **only** 8mm.
 - Using a wide MGW7 rail instead of MGN9 - rigidity is on par with MGN12C while taking 1mm less space in Y direction.
 - Placement of a singular high temprature magnet eliminates the need to assemble and configure lateral magnets on both sides.
 - Special optional front plate has two extra bottom mounting holes for better attachment of DragonBurner v8 toolhead.
 - Tested with DragonBurner v8 to ensure as much space as possible for hotend wiring.
-- Modified version of Vitaliis CNC tap belt attachments.
+- Modified version of Vitaliis CNC Tap belt attachments.
-- MetalBoop is shorter 10mm vertically - so no need to worry about build plate crashes.
+- MetalBoop is shorter 10mm vertically - build plate crash is impossible.
 - Simplified assembly using printed mounting jigs for MGW7 rail and magnet.

 > [!WARNING]